JexanJoel/Facial-Asymmetry-Problem-3DCT/README.md

-# Problem Statement: Quantifying Facial Asymmetry Using 3D CT Imaging
+# Quantifying Facial Asymmetry Using 3D CT Imaging

 Facial asymmetry is a clinically important condition associated with developmental variation, trauma, congenital anomalies, and surgical